-Authors: Yu (Billie) Zhang*, Department of Civil Engineering, University of Toronto
+Authors: Yu (Billie) Zhang*, Department of Civil Engineering, University of Toronto, Dachuan Zhang, Department of Geography, Sun Yat-sen University, Eric J Miller, Department of Civil Engineering, University of Toronto

-Topics: Urban Geography, Canada, Spatial Analysis & Modeling
+Topics: Urban Geography, Urban and Regional Planning, Spatial Analysis & Modeling

 Session Type: Paper